Updated June 2020

 Sometimes you may have photos with a lot of bright colors.
 White helps the colors stand out without seeming too busy.

-“The Met – Modern Art” by Paije Rodriguez
+“The Met – Modern Art” by Paije Potter

 There is a lot going on this page!
 I chose white since it matched with the museum feel and the jumble of colors stick out more.